Consultation on Video Relay Service in Canada

 - Between January 24 and 26, 2023, we held a series of virtual discussions with VRS users.
 The sessions were offered in English, French, ASL and LSQ.

-In addition, the Canadian Administrator of Video Relay Service (CAV) also has until November 3, 2023, to comment on what was said throughout the consultation.
+- The Canadian Administrator of Video Relay Service (CAV) had until November 3, 2023, to comment on what was said throughout the consultation.

 Key topics for discussion